The Route, Day by Day

 This morning involves a hike into the Tenasserim Hills and Erawan National Park.
 The park's main feature is a seven-tiered waterfall whose upper cascades are said to resemble the three-headed elephant of Hindu mythology, Erawan.
 The trail climbs alongside the falls, with turquoise pools at each level offering a chance to swim in the cool, clear water.
 In the afternoon, the route continues overland to Phra Nakhon Si Ayutthaya, the former capital of the Siamese kingdom.
 The day concludes with dinner aboard a converted 1930s rice barge, which offers a unique perspective on the illuminated ruins and stupas lining the riverbanks.

-Been to Phra Nakhon Si Ayutthaya?Create an account
+Been to Phra Nakhon Si Ayutthaya, Erawan Falls & Ayutthaya by River?

 and share your photos with other travelers planning this trip.